Zoloft PPHN Causation: Does Zoloft cause PPHN?

 What is PPHN and how is it diagnosed?

-Persistent Pulmonary Hypertension of the Newborn (PPHN) is a condition where a newborn's circulation fails to transition normally after birth, leading to high blood pressure in the lungs and poor oxygenation.
-Diagnosis is confirmed by echocardiography showing elevated pulmonary artery pressure and right ventricular dysfunction.
+Persistent pulmonary hypertension of the newborn (PPHN) is a serious condition where a newborn's circulatory system fails to adapt after birth, causing severe respiratory distress.
+Diagnosis is confirmed by echocardiography showing elevated pulmonary artery pressure and right-to-left shunting.

 Does submitting information create an attorney-client relationship?